Flowers are often used to express our feelings and emotions.

 Wisteria is an unforgettable backyard garden attraction and many gardens feature these beautiful vines.

-Wisteria’s cascading blooms in several shades of purple, blue, white and red are often used to signify a long life in art and literature.
+Wisteria’s cascading blooms in several shades of purple, blue, white and red are often used to represent eternal life art and literature.

 The delicate yet expressive flowers have been celebrated by composers such as Mendelssohn and even seen in ancient Chinese paintings.